SpinalHDL/SpinalWorkshop/src/test/python/workshop/fifo/spec.md

 | io_pop_ready    | in  | Bool         |
 | io_pop_payload  | out | Bool(8 bits) |

+## Verification
+The verification should be done by using the starting template. <br>
+The idea is to implement an driverAgent which constantly send random stimulus to the DUT and then implement an checkerAgent that check that the `pop` port of the fifo is correct by using a reference Queue.

 ## Python Queue
 In python you can define Queue by the following way :